 We could never love God if he had not loved us first.
 His love was the prime mover and force that drew us to himself.
 He proved his love for us in that while we were lost and in darkness, he sent his Son to save us.
 We didn’t seek him out first; he sought us and drew us to himself.
-So our love is a response to the love God has shown us, it is not a righteous act coming from us.
+So, our love for God is a response to the love he has shown us.
+It is not a righteous act coming from us.
 This is what faith is—a response of trust in and love for a God we can’t see.
 Because God cannot be seen, it is impossible to love God without faith.

 So, what does loving God consist of?
 How should we describe it?
 It is bending our will to God’s, and giving back to him ourselves, which he created for his pleasure.
 In his book The Problem of Pain C.S.
 Lewis wrote of giving ourselves to God in surrender:

 If the happiness of a creature lies in self surrender, no one can make that surrender but himself…

 Human will becomes truly creative and truly our own when it is wholly God’s, and this is one of the many senses in which he that loses his soul shall find it.

 So as our response to God’s love, we give him ourselves—all that we are.

 Some people like to give God things that are already under God’s control.
 But giving him things that we don’t really control is a passive decision that doesn’t cost us much.
 God already controls our health, our employment, our marital status, our food and water supplies, our physical environment, and our life—our very existence.
 If he wanted to, God could change or end any of these, including our lives, at any time.
 Sometimes we forget that God is the sovereign Creator and Sustainer, and there is nothing in one’s life that God doesn’t already possess and control.
 He doesn’t need our permission to govern the external parts of our lives.